 Or, if you’re a teenager, maybe an affordable and reliable ‘starter car’ that ticks all the boxes for safety but still falls within your ‘almost broke student’ budget.

 Check out our round-up of some of the best second-hand cars in Australia, keeping in mind that the term ‘best’ can mean different things to different car buyers.

 How did we come up with this list?

-Budget Direct used Canstar’s latest customer satisfaction data to create a list of car makes for each car segment: Small Cars, SUV’s, Cars for Teens, Family Sedans, and Dual Cab Utes.
+Budget Direct used Canstar’s latest customer satisfaction data to create a list of car makes for each of six car segments: Small cars, large SUVs, medium SUVs, dual-cab utes, cars for teens, and family sedans.

-We then used this data to select a model that fit into each segment:
+We then used this data to select five car models that fitted into each segment:

-The insurance will tend to be less expensive too, since the car’s monetary value is lower.
-And hunting down just the model you want at the price you’re prepared to pay is easier than ever – everything’s online these days and there are a ton of choices out there.
+And hunting down just the model you want at the price you’re prepared to pay is easier than ever —everything’s online these days and there are a ton of choices out there.